 Heading back east, Karamu House is the oldest African American theater in the United States.
-Shows at the newly renovated venue typically run between Thursday and Sunday.
-It's best to check online for ticket costs and showtimes.
+Shows at the newly renovated venue typically run between Thursday and Sunday, but t's best to check online for ticket costs and showtimes.

 The Langston Hughes Branch Library features the complete works of Langston Hughes (as well as an autographed copy of Hughes' high school yearbook), along with work from other prominent black authors.
 Call ahead to check on tour times.

-Make way to one of the four locations for Angie’s Soul Food Café (there’s one conveniently located in Midtown) where the soul food runs deep.
-They’ve got the basics like baked barbeque chicken and deep-fried catfish, but it’s the sides like mac & cheese, collard greens and candied yams that top-off the whole experience.
+Make way to one of the three locations for Angie’s Soul Food Café (there’s one conveniently located in Midtown) where the soul food runs deep.
+They’ve got the basics like baked barbeque chicken and deep-fried catfish, but it’s the sides like mac & cheese, collard greens and candied yams that top off the whole experience.
 Don’t leave without a slice of sweet potato pie.

 Head over to University Circle to the Cleveland History Center, which showcases Greater Cleveland's past through exhibits, collections, archives and an extensive research library.
 Throughout the year, the museum frequently has exhibits dedicated to important contributions by African Americans to the growth and prosperity of the city.

 Be sure to check out the “Cleveland Starts Here” exhibit, which showcases many of the city’s most notable events and people (including LeBron James’ size 16 Nikes).
-And, explore the “Carl & Louis Stokes: Making History” exhibit, which honors Mayor Carl B. Stokes and his brother, Congressman Louis Stokes.
-You might also take some time in the African American Archives, which offers books, historical documents and genealogy information on black history in CLE.
+Explore the “Carl & Louis Stokes: Making History” exhibit, which honors Mayor Carl B. Stokes and his brother, Congressman Louis Stokes.
+And "A Place for All People" is another addition to the Center, with artifacts that showcase the Black experience — pain, success and everything in between.
+You might also take some time in the African American Archives, which offers books, historical documents and genealogy information on Black history in CLE.

-Just a short walk up the street, you’ll find the iconic Beachland Ballroom.
+Just a short drive away, you’ll find the iconic Beachland Ballroom.
 On any given night, there's no telling who'll be performing.
 The building is actually comprised of two connected venues — the ballroom and a tavern.
 In the past, acts like Charles Bradley, GZA from Wu-Tang Clan, Snarky Puppy and Wesley Bright & The Honeytones have all graced the stage.

 Black History in CLE